Superkikim/mh-maxsmart-hass/README.md

 Control your **Max Hauri MaxSmart** smart power strips and plugs directly from Home Assistant!
 No cloud required - everything works locally on your network.

+These are **REVOGI-based devices**.
+Other REVOGI-based devices might work as well.
+Feel free to test and come back to me for any feedback.
+We may work together to make them work.

 ## 🎯 What's New in v2025.7.1

 - **🏷️ Home Assistant Name Management** - Device and port names managed entirely in HA, independent from device settings!